pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ------------ | --------- | ----------------
 stream1      | tempA     | The temperature from DeviceA
 stream2      | pressureA | The pressure from DeviceA
-stream3      | calcA     | calculation from DeviceA values
+stream3      | calcA     | Calculation from DeviceA values

 A ``GetStreamsAsync`` call with different ``Query`` values will return the content below: